-- (iii) Oxygen is released through stomata during night. - (iv) Carbon dioxide is released through stomata at night. - Ans. (iv) Carbon dioxide is released through stomata at night.
+(iv) Carbon dioxide is released through stomata at night.

+Ans. (iv) Carbon dioxide is released through stomata at night.

+- 13. Which contains less nitrogenous waste renal artery or renal vein?
+Explain. - Ans.
+Renal vein

+Renal artery contains more nitrogenous waste because from the artery blood is entered into glomerulus for purification.

-- 13. Which contains less nitrogenous waste renal artery or renal vein? - Ans.
-Renal vein - 14.
-In which part of the nephron does filtrate become hypertonic to blood plasma? - Ans.
-Collecting duct. - 15.
-Name the different parts of a nephron. - Ans.
-Each nephron consists of a Malpighian capsule, a nephric or renal tubule and a collecting tubule. - 16.
-What would happen if there is no reabsorption of water from filtrate in the nephron? - Ans.
-If there is no reabsorption of water from filtrate in the nephron, excess of water would be lost from the body resulting in death of the person. - 17.
-How is excess water removed by the plants? - Ans.
+14. In which part of the nephron does filtrate become hypertonic to blood plasma?

+Ans.
+Collecting duct.

+15. Name the different parts of a nephron.

+Ans.
+Each nephron consists of - a Malpighian capsule, a nephric or renal tubule and a collecting tubule.

+16. What would happen if there is no reabsorption of water from filtrate in the nephron?

+Ans.
+If there is no reabsorption of water from filtrate in the nephron, excess of water would be lost from the body resulting in death of the person.

+17. How is excess water removed by the plants?

+Ans.
 Through transpiration.

-- 18. "About 180 litre of filtrate is produced each day but only 1.5 litre of urine is excreted out."
-Justify this statement. - Ans.
+18. "About 180 litre of filtrate is produced each day but only 1.5 litre of urine is excreted out."
+Justify this statement.

+Ans.
 Normally in a healthy adult, the initial filtrate of the kidneys is about 180 litres daily.
-However, the volume actually excreted is 1.5 litres because the remaining filtrate is reabsorbed in the kidney tubules. - 19.
-Differentiate between urea and urine. - Ans.
+However, the volume actually excreted is 1.5 litres because the remaining filtrate is reabsorbed in the kidney tubules.

+19. Differentiate between urea and urine.

+Ans.
 Urea is produced in the liver by the metabolism of amino acid and nucleic acid.
-While, urine is a mixture of metabolic wastes produced in the kidney. - 20.
-What happens to glucose that enters the nephron along with the filtrate?
-(CBSE 2009) - Ans.
-Glucose that enters the nephron along with the filtrate are selectively reabsorbed by the nephric tubules. - 21.
-What are the components of urine in a healthy person? - Ans.
+While, urine is a mixture of metabolic wastes produced in the kidney.

+20. What happens to glucose that enters the nephron along with the filtrate?

+Ans.
+Glucose that enters the nephron along with the filtrate are selectively reabsorbed by the nephric tubules.

+21. What are the components of urine in a healthy person?

+Ans.
 Components of urine in a healthy person are water, urea, uric acid and salts.

+22. Mention the pathway of urine in our body starting from the organ of its formation to its excretion.

+What will happen if the tubular part of the nephron does not work properly?
+(CBSE 2024)

+Ans.
+Urine forms in the kidneys, where blood is filtered in the nephrons.
+It then passes through the renal pelvis, enters the ureters, and is stored in the bladder.
+Finally, urine is excreted via the urethra.
+If the nephron's tubular part fails, reabsorption of water and essential substances is impaired, causing dehydration and imbalanced waste elimination.